-Thai police investigation to focus on how security at the Provincial Court was compromised
+Thai police investigation to focus on how security at the Provincial Court holding centre was compromised

 ‘The three prisoners who escaped were all in chains at the time.
-We are investigating how they had weapons with them,’ he said.
+We are investigating how they had weapons with them,’ said the senior police officer.
 ‘Officers are checking CCTV to trace the escape route and find the fugitives.